cilium/cilium/Documentation/network/servicemesh/mutual-authentication/installation.rst

     The default installation requires `PersistentVolumeClaim <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_
     support in the cluster, so please check with your cluster provider if it's supported or how to enable it.

-    For lab or local cluster, you can switch to in-memory storage by passing ``authentication.mutual.spire.server.datastorage.enabled=false`` to the installation command, at the cost of re-creating all data when the SPIRE server pod is restarted.
+    For lab or local cluster, you can switch to in-memory storage by passing ``authentication.mutual.spire.install.server.dataStorage.enabled=false`` to the installation command, at the cost of re-creating all data when the SPIRE server pod is restarted.